SE-KIRIRO/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 9_ write a function that copies the string pointed to by src, including the terminating null byte \0 to the buffer pointed to by dest.

+10_ write a function that converts a string to an integer